 For drawing fish in from a distance, vertical jig with an erratic motion until you start seeing them on the electronics screen.
 Then start slowing down the motion, but keeping the rhythm the same as this drew them in and finesse them into biting the bait.

 At this point, the plastic trailer starts becoming the key factor for sealing the deal and the enticing actions being worked with the rod tip will do this.
 So paying attention to how the fish are reacting on the electronics screen will show you if you need a finesse plastic trailer or something that is more radical.

-This is an area that many anglers miss out on as their flasher screen, when over weeds, is filled and they can’t see anything if there are fish present.
-Many electronics now have a low power feature that reduces the power being sent down and in turn allows you to be able to see through the weeds and actually pinpoint the fish and how they are reacting to your baits presentation.
+This is an area that many anglers miss out on as their flasher screen when over weeds, is filled and they can’t see anything if there are fish present.
+Many electronics now have a low-power feature that reduces the power being sent down and in turn, allows you to be able to see through the weeds and actually pinpoint the fish and how they are reacting to the presentation of your bait.

-This keeps you catching fish on those high pressured lakes or also when the weather changes are happening that is pushing the fish into these weeds.
-This does take some practice to understanding what you are looking at, but once you have that figured out, you just opened a whole new area for catching fish.
+This keeps you catching fish on those high-pressure lakes or also when the weather changes are happening that is pushing the fish into these weeds.
+This does take some practice to understand what you are looking at, but once you have that figured out, you just opened a whole new area for catching fish.

-So with the Eye-Dropper, you are able to attract fish from a distance, then finesse them into biting.
+So with the Eye-Dropper Spoon, you are able to attract fish from a distance, then finesse them into biting.
 You are able to go into the weeds, where many others aren’t, and offer those fish this flash presentation which they are fairly un-pressured.
-With the blade being weighted, it allows you to quickly getting your bait back into the fish and this in turn keeps them in the area longer before they move on.
+With the blade being weighted, it allows you to quickly get your bait back into the fish and this, in turn, keeps them in the area long before they move on.